We offer extensive flexibility on the training organization.

 - Multi-curve and collateral framework: foundations, evolution and implementation.

-- The future of LIBOR: Quantitative perspective on benchmarks, overnight, fallback and regulation.
+- Benchmarks in transition: Quantitative perspective on benchmarks, transition, fallback and regulation.

 - Algorithmic Differentiation in Finance